AllStarLink/ASL3/README.md

 ## Echolink Show Nodes
 `echolink show nodes`  is used to view the currently connected echolink users.

+## Echolink Show Stats
+`echolink show stats`  is used to view the channel statistics for echolink.
+It shows the number of in-bound and out-bound connections.
+It also shows the cumulative system statistics, along with the statistics for each connected nodes.

 ## Debugging

 Previously app_rpt and associated channels supported setting the debug level with an associated app / channel command.
 These app / channel commands have been removed and replaced with the asterisk command: